 September 2, 2018

 Tuolumne Meadows Lodge to start of climb from Lyell Canyon

 Chris and I left home at 5:15 AM and were to meet the others at 8 AM.
-I thought maybe I could sleep in the car on the way up after my restless night, but the excitement of the trip and the trepidation of carrying a heavy pack (the heaviest yet at 37 1/2 pounds) kept me awake; not to mention the many stops at outhouses along the way—an anxious bladder, I guess.
+I thought maybe I could sleep in the car on the way up after my restless night, but the excitement of the trip and the trepidation I felt about carrying a heavy pack (the heaviest yet at 37 1/2 pounds) kept me awake—not to mention the many stops at outhouses along the way.

 It was nearing 8 AM when Chris parked the car at Tuolumne Meadows Lodge.
 I strapped my pack in place and grabbed the hiking poles.
 Chris accompanied me on the one mile hike out to the Lyell Fork and Twin Bridges area, our meeting spot.
 The pack, which I began thinking of as The Beast, weighed heavy on my hips and my eyes drooped with exhaustion.
 A few minutes later we were at the bridges.
 I unhooked the pack and sat to rest.